-The densities applied across the Lady Ada resource estimate were assigned based on reported historical values.
+The densities applied across the Lady Magdalene resource estimate were assigned based on reported historical values for the Lady Ada prospect nearby.
 They are constrained by a series of weathering surfaces representing topography, transported alluvial cover, saprolite, saprock and fresh material.